 Corn is also a major crop in Brazil, but the U.S. dominates world corn production.
 Brazilian farmers have become efficient, but problems in Brazilian infrastructure have limited the ability of the country to achieve its potential.
 Brazil does not have the transportation and logistical system necessary to compete with the United States.
 Strikes and logistical problems are persistent problems Brazil faces.

 Brazil is the world's leading producer of sugar.
 A vast majority of Brazil's sugar production becomes sugar-based ethanol via processing within the nation.
-Ethanol filling stations in Brazil are as common as gas stations.

 The growth in commodities in Brazil should continue as the nation has a long way to go to reach its potential.
-Massive investment in agriculture in recent years should continue to reap rewards.
+Massive investment in agriculture in recent years should continue to reap the rewards.
 A modernization of their infrastructure would help tremendously.
 Brazil is one of the top commodity producers in the world, but a modernization of infrastructure will increase their position as one of the world's major suppliers of food and raw materials.

 Brazil Moves Commodity Prices

 As one of the largest commodity producers in the world, the Brazilian economy depends on revenues from raw materials produced in the nation.
 Therefore, the Brazilian currency, the real, often moves higher and lower as a result of strong or weak commodity prices.
 Commodity currencies are like a basket of commodity prices, and some people invest in the currency of Brazil or other major commodity producers like Canada, Australia or Russia when they are bullish on commodity prices.
-In a similar way, when bearish on commodity prices, some investors and traders go short these commodity currencies.
+Similarly, when bearish on commodity prices, some investors and traders go short these commodity currencies.